 Early Greeks believed that Hera, queen of the gods and wife and sister to Zeus, was born near here.
 Twice a year in ancient times, large numbers of celebrants came from the sea by the Sacred Way, passing huge statues, as they came to worship the powerful goddess.

-The town is a great place to settle in plenty of dhomatio, that's Greek for Bed and Breakfast, the best skipping rocks I've seen in ages, and no shortage of fisherman who have graduated from mending nets to flipping worry beads...what a fine place to end our exploration of Samos.
+The town is a great place to settle in, plenty of dhomatia — that's Greek for “bed and breakfast” — the best skipping rocks I've seen in ages, and no shortage of fisherman, who've graduated from mending nets to flipping worry beads.
+What a fine place to end our exploration of Samos.

 Most visitors don't spend the night, but Lipsi has just enough commerce to keep us fed and watered.
 And there's our island home.

 My best Greek memories are in towns with no hotels.
 No hotels?
-That's okay; we're staying in an extra room at Anna's house, sort of a Greek B and B. This "domatio" is simple, cheap, and very real.
+That's okay; we're staying in an extra room at Anna's house, sort of a Greek B&B. This dhomatio is simple, cheap, and very real.

 In a place like Lipsi, you won't find a menu.
 This is a fun opportunity to take advantage of the friendly Greek tradition of welcoming customers into the kitchen to see what's cooking.

-Well, we've seen a lot of the Greek Isles.
-From the romantic white-washed villages of Santorini, to the sleepy fishing villages of Samos, to theses remote beaches of Lipsi, and with some of the most relaxing cruising inbetween, we've seen why these 'jewels of the Aegean' are so popular.
+Well, we've seen a lot of the Greek isles.
+From the romantic white-washed villages of Santorini, to the inviting fishing villages of Samos, to the remote beaches of Lipsi, and with some of the most relaxing cruising in between, we've seen why these "jewels of the Aegean" are so popular.